Gwen receiving dyslexia proclamation from Governor Pete Ricketts

 (Pictures courtesy of Safe Haven Early Childhood Preschool Education Academy)

-Gwen Easter is a member, Governor’s Early Childhood Interagency Coordinating Council, representing family home child-care operators across Nebraska, appointed by Gov. Pete Ricketts
+Gwen Easter has been appointed by Governor Pete Ricketts to be a member of the Early Childhood Interagency Coordinating Council, representing family home child-care operators.

 SUPPORT & JOIN the EARLY CHILDHOOD & PARENT NETWORK